 Web Design Process

 The process of developing a successful website usually involves a few different stages which are listed below.
-We work in close consultation with you through each step of the process, getting your approval first before moving on to the next stage, and giving you plenty of opportunity to provide feedback and suggest changes.
+I work in close consultation with you through each step of the process, getting your approval first before moving on to the next stage, and giving you plenty of opportunity to provide feedback and suggest changes.

-First, we need to establish what the desired goals of the site are going to be.
+First, I need to establish what the desired goals of the site are going to be.
 Having established the website's goals, planning is required to determine what content will be required to meet these goals, how it should be presented, and whether any particular features will be required, e.g. contact forms for potential customers to get in touch, or mailing lists, or shopping carts.
 Further planning is then required to create a site map, a structure for the website, so that different pages can be grouped logically into different sections, and that all the key elements are on the page to ensure that browsing the site is easy, and that site functions are user-friendly.

 Once all the necessary planning has been completed, then work on designing the website can begin.
 This will often start with what are known as wireframes which are basic diagrams of how different pages will look showing the elements and content blocks that will be required and how they relate to each other.